jsbisht/aws-developer-associate/xtc.md

 ## Security

 For certificates in a Region supported by AWS Certificate Manager (ACM), it is recommended that you use ACM to provision, manage, and deploy your server certificates.
-In unsupported Regions, you must use IAM as a certificate manager.
+In unsupported Regions, you must use **IAM as a certificate manager**.

 If you have resources that are running inside AWS, that need programmatic access to various AWS services,then the best practice is to always use IAM roles.
 However, for applications running outside of an AWS environment, these will need access keys for programmatic access to AWS resources.